 #3-Gaslamp Quarter District will take a full day on its own.
-This is the most walkable neighborhood in San Diego with lots to do.
+This is the most walkable neighborhood in San Diego, with lots to do.
 Enjoy all of the amazing restaurants, pubs, nightclubs, and shopping.
-Also, mix it up by visiting some of the best art galleries, symphony halls, museums and concert venues.
-This is also where you will find the Convention Center and Petco-Park, all with-in 16 blocks of Downtown San Diego.
+Also, mix it up by visiting some of the best art galleries, symphony halls, museums, and concert venues.
+This is also where you will find the Convention Center and Petco-Park, all within 16 blocks of Downtown San Diego.

 Cabrillo National Monument

-in because of its diversity and so many things that it offers.
-The homes in North Park are mostly Craftsman Homes, Spanish Style homes and a few newer Modern Style Homes that have been recently built by home investors that have bought up fixer-uppers and added their touch to them.
-North Park is approximately 10 minutes from Coronado Beach, as well as Ocean Beach has easy access to all freeways.
+#7- North Park is a hip urban neighborhood full of charm and has great walkability.
+It is home to many local microbreweries, fantastic restaurants, and unique boutique shopping.
+Within the past ten years, North Park has become one of the most sought neighborhoods to live in because of its diversity and so many things that it offers.
+The homes in North Park are mostly Craftsman Homes, Spanish Style Homes, and a few newer Modern Style Homes that have been recently built by home investors who have bought up fixer-uppers and added their touch to them.
+North Park is approximately 10 minutes from Coronado Beach, as well as Ocean Beach, has easy access to all freeways.

-#8- Sea World is located on Mission Bay and is one of the favorite marine life adventure parks in the Country.
-If you are into water activities, then you will love being able to sail, stand-up paddle boarding, jet skiing and everything else that you can imagine that has to do with water can be done here.
-For those who prefer to stay on land, you can also have picnics, ride bikes or enjoy bonfires very close to the water.
-During the winter season, there are boat tours that make multi-day trips and take people out to Whale watch up close.
+#8- SeaWorld is located on Mission Bay and is one of the Country’s favorite marine life adventure parks.
+If you are into water activities, you will love being able to sail, stand-up paddleboarding, jet skiing, and everything else that you can imagine that has to do with water can be done here.
+Those who prefer to stay on land can also have picnics, ride bikes, or enjoy bonfires very close to the water.
+During the winter season, boat tours make multi-day trips and take people out to Whale watch up close.
 This is a favorite activity for many people.